OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-You won’t be short of choice when it comes to booking somewhere to stay in Cádiz.
-From a boutique hotel housed in a stunning 17th century convent to another offering free access to the city’s best spa, there is accommodation here to suit every taste.
+You won’t be short of options when it comes to booking somewhere to stay in Cádiz.
+From a boutique hotel housed in a stunning 17th-century convent to another offering free access to the city’s best spa, there is accommodation here to suit every taste.
 Read on for Culture Trip’s selection of the best hotels in Cádiz.

-If you’re heading to Cádiz for a beach holiday then Hotel Monte Puertatierra takes some beating.
-It is located just a two minute walk to Playa Santa Maria or ten minutes on foot to Playa de la Victoria, both of which offer wonderful swimming and untarnished yellow sands.
-The rooms are spacious and get plenty of natural light, opening as the majority do, onto the bustling Avendida Andalucia below.
-Facilities include a TV room, a bar/café and a gym and the old town is about a ten/fifteen minute walk away.
+If you’re heading to Cádiz for a beach holiday, then Hotel Monte Puertatierra takes some beating.
+It is located just a two-minute walk from Playa de Santa Maria or 10 minutes on foot from Playa de la Victoria, both of which offer wonderful swimming and untarnished yellow sands.
+The rooms are spacious and get plenty of natural light, opening as the majority do, onto the bustling Avendida Andalucía below.
+Facilities include a TV room, a bar/café and a gym, and the old town is about a 10-minute walk away.

 The charming Hotel Argantonio is located on the edge of the classy San Carlos neighbourhood and a two-minute stroll away from the Plaza España and Monumento 1812.
-The singles and doubles are housed in a traditional Andalusian building with a pretty fountain on the ground floor courtyard and a rooftop terrace offering fantastic views of the Cádiz skyline.
-The hotel also offers apartments for families or large groups, which are elegantly decorated and feature fully-equipped kitchens and their own private terraces.
+The singles and doubles are housed in a traditional Andalusian building with a pretty fountain in the ground-floor courtyard and a rooftop terrace offering fantastic views of the Cádiz skyline.
+The hotel also offers apartments for families or large groups, which are elegantly decorated and feature fully equipped kitchens and their own private terraces.

-Senator Spa Hotel should be top of your list if you’re after a spot of pampering in Cádiz: between 10am and 12pm every day, guests are not charged to use the in house Senzia Spa & Wellnness Centre, which offers Turkish and Indo-Roman baths, an ice cave, spray rain, saunas and cold-water wells (there’s a 50% discount outside these hours).
-The accommodation is above the spa and is housed in a tastefully-restored former palatial home just opposite the city’s port.
-All of the old town’s attractions are within a ten-minute walk.
+Senator Cádiz Spa Hotel should be top of your list if you’re after a spot of pampering during your stay: between 10am and 12pm every day, guests are not charged to use the in-house Senzia Spa & Wellness Centre, which offers Turkish and Indo-Roman baths, an ice cave, spray rain, saunas and cold-water wells (there’s a 50% discount outside these hours).
+The accommodation is above the spa and is housed in a tastefully restored former palatial home just opposite the city’s port.
+All of the old town’s attractions are within a 10-minute walk.

-If you’re planning a trip to Cádiz that revolves around Playa la Victoria, its biggest and best beach, book a room at Hotel Regio, which is just 200 metres from the unblemished sand and bright blue waters.
-The hotel is situated in one of the more modern, residential parts of the city and there are plenty of bars and restaurants on the central thoroughfare of Avenida Andalucia; the old town, meanwhile, is about a 20 minute walk or short bus ride away.
+If you’re planning a trip to Cádiz that revolves around Playa de la Victoria, its biggest and best beach, book a room at Hotel Regio, which is just 200 metres (650ft) from the bright blue waters.
+The hotel is situated in one of the more modern, residential parts of the city, and there are plenty of bars and restaurants on the central thoroughfare of Avenida Andalucía; the old town, meanwhile, is about a 20-minute walk or short bus ride away.
 Guests praise the warm service, the varied breakfast and the price-quality relationship.